GameDevTecnico/cubos/engine/samples/input/page.md

 @snippet input/main.cpp Showcase Mouse Buttons

 Reading mouse buttons is also supported, just bind them to an action, and then call @ref cubos::engine::Input::pressed "Input::pressed" as usual.
-To check which strings map to which buttons, you check the `mouseButtonToString` function implementation on [this file](https://github.com/GameDevTecnico/cubos/blob/main/core/src/cubos/core/io/window.cpp).
+To check which strings map to which buttons, you check the names of the variants of the enum `MouseButton` on [this file](https://github.com/GameDevTecnico/cubos/blob/main/core/include/cubos/core/io/window.hpp).